-NWEN Finance plc is a company incorporated in the United Kingdom under the Companies Act 2006.
+NWEN Finance plc is a company incorporated in the United Kingdom and registered in England and Wales under the Companies Act 2006.

 The financial statements are presented in sterling, which is the functional currency of the Company.
-All values are rounded to the nearest thousand pounds ($\pm'000$) unless otherwise indicated.
+All values are stated in thousand pounds (£'000) unless otherwise indicated.